-Advances for the First Lien Mortgage Loan: Whether the servicer of the second lien mortgage loan is required to advance funds for the protection of the secured property depends on the conditions described in the following table.
+Advances for the First Lien Mortgage Loan: Whether the servicer of the second lien mortgage loan is required to advance funds for the protection of the secured property depends on the conditions described in the

-If Fannie Mae Then the servicer of the second lien mortgage loan holds both the first and second lien mortgage loans does not need to advance funds for the protection of the security, although it may have to advance funds to reinstate or pay off the first lien mortgage loan in connection with the second lien mortgage loan foreclosure.

-If Fannie Mae Then the servicer of the second lien mortgage loan does not hold the first lien mortgage loan must advance funds to pay delinquent payments, taxes, property or flood insurance premiums, and any other charges related to the first lien mortgage loan if that is required to protect Fannie Mae's investment.
+If Fannie Mae Then the servicer of the second lien mortgage loan holds both the first and second lien mortgage loans does not need to advance funds for the protection of the security, although it may have to advance funds to reinstate or pay off the first lien mortgage loan in connection with the second lien mortgage loan foreclosure. does not hold the first lien mortgage loan must advance funds to pay delinquent payments, taxes, property or flood insurance premiums, and any other charges related to the first lien mortgage loan if that is required to protect Fannie Mae's investment.